Our approach to homework at Glen Park Primary.

 How do Learning Logs work at Glen Park Primary?

 Every term the children will be given set tasks which will be based around a key question, title or a learning objective that they should achieve.
 The activity will usually be relevant to their current class topic or a particular theme that will be covered during the term in class.

 The logs focus in developing children’s creativity, independence and a love for learning.
 Each log is a unique record of the child’s thinking and learning.

-Every Friday, time is built into the class timetable for children to peer review their work and discuss the different approaches that have been carried out in completing the tasks.
+At the end of each term, time is built into the class timetable for children to peer review their work and discuss the different approaches that have been carried out in completing the tasks.
 Learning logs have a high profile in school and we regularly celebrate children’s good work and effort.